 RALPH LAUREN OPERATING STANDARDS

-RALPH LAUREN and its affiliates and subsidiaries (collectively referred to herein as "RLC" or the "Company") is dedicated to global citizenship and sustainability, and we expect the factories, subcontractors, distributors, manufacturers, business partners, service providers, suppliers and agents who are affiliated with the production of Ralph Lauren goods (collectively, “Suppliers”) to share in these commitments.
+RALPH LAUREN CORPORATION and its affiliates and subsidiaries (collectively referred to herein as “RLC” or the “Company”) is dedicated to global citizenship and sustainability, and we expect the factories, subcontractors, distributors, manufacturers, business partners, service providers, suppliers and agents who are affiliated with the production of Ralph Lauren goods (collectively, “Suppliers”) to share in these commitments.
 RLC does not own the factories making its products or employ the employees in those factories, so it is essential that our Suppliers assume direct responsibility for protecting the environment and championing better lives for their employees.
-To that end, we require all Suppliers to observe certain operational standards set forth herein (“Standards”) for a safe, sustainable, inclusive and ethical workplace that embraces a fundamental effort toward continuous improvement.
+To that end, we require all Suppliers to observe certain operational standards set forth herein (“Standards”) for a safe, sustainable, inclusive, and ethical workplace that embraces a fundamental effort toward continuous improvement.

 - LEGAL AND ETHICAL STANDARDS

 Anti-Bribery/Conflict of Interest – Suppliers must not engage in offering or accepting compensation of any value (such as gifts, discounts, services, loans, payments), either directly or indirectly, to or from any of the Company’s employees, service providers or to any government or political officials, to obtain an unfair or improper advantage.
 Suppliers shall also avoid any form of fraud or any action that creates, or appears to create, a conflict of interest with the Company.

 International Trade Compliance – Suppliers must comply with all applicable international laws relating to the import and export of products and are expected to participate in the Company’s Supply Chain Security program.

 Transparent Record Keeping – Suppliers must maintain and make immediately available for inspection accurate records.